Ph.D. Case Summary

 Important Note: If accepted, the case material you provide will be used in your first year practice class.

-No more than 10 double-spaced pages.
+No more than 4500 words.
 Disguise all case material.
 Support statements with clinical data and citations from the literature.
 Prepare paper according to APA guidelines and the Case Study Guidelines below.

 - Identifying Information